brendondalaba/tldr-bible/src/content/bible/25-lamentations.md

 group: 'Major Prophets'
 ---

-# Lamentations
-*The God Whose Mercies Are New Every Morning*

-> “Because of the Lord’s great love we are not consumed, for His compassions never fail.
-They are new every morning; great is Your faithfulness.” — **Lamentations 3:22–23**

-Lamentations is a collection of poetic laments written after Jerusalem’s destruction in 586 BC.
-It expresses deep grief over sin, suffering, and loss — yet also declares hope in God’s steadfast love.
-It teaches us how to mourn with faith and find mercy even in the ashes.

----

 ## Overview
 Traditionally written by the prophet Jeremiah, Lamentations is a series of five poems describing the devastation of Jerusalem after Babylon’s invasion.
 The city that once flourished now lies in ruins.